top of page

 Managing Resources

 Therefore a lot of resources must be shareable.
-When multiple programs are running at the same time, under the direction of the OS, they are probably sharing
+When multiple programs are running at the same time, under the direction of the OS, they are probably sharing:

-• CPU using techniques like time-sharing.
+• CPU

-• Read-only files.
+• Read-only files

 There are resources that cannot be shared meaning that the OS can only grant resource access to one application at any point in time.
 A few examples of non-shareable resources listed hereunder.